wharvex/hespr/README.md

 ### From IntelliJ

+* Clone the repo.
-Clone the repo, open the root project folder in IntelliJ Idea, then run the main class ( com.wharvex.hespr.Hespr) with exactly one command line argument: the filepath of a hespr file.
+* Open the root project folder in IntelliJ Idea.
+* Run the main class (`com.wharvex.hespr.Hespr`) with exactly one command line argument: the filepath of a hespr file.
-A file written in hespr that implements the GCD algorithm and demonstrates some features of hespr is provided in the root project folder and named `gcd.hespr`
+* A file written in hespr that implements the GCD algorithm and demonstrates some features of hespr is provided in the root project folder and named `gcd.hespr`

 ### From Command Line

-Make sure you have Java and Maven installed, then run the following commands (tested in Linux):
+Make sure you have Java and Maven installed, then run the following commands (tested in Linux/bash):

 ```
 git clone https://github.com/wharvex/hespr.git